 A sales lead is a potential sales contact, individual or organization that expresses an interest in your goods or services.
 Leads are typically obtained through the referral of an existing customer or through a direct response to advertising or publicity.
 A company's marketing department is typically responsible for lead generation.

 Pursuing and closing leads normally falls to the company's sales department.
-For example, a vendor will display their wares at an industry trade show, hoping to attract the attention of qualified buyers attending the exhibit.
-Each inquiry for more vendor information would be a "lead," which might subsequently be developed into a sale.Content Continues Below
+For example, an IT vendor or channel partner promotes its offerings at an industry trade show, hoping to attract the attention of qualified buyers attending the exhibit.
+Each inquiry for more vendor or partner information counts as a lead, which might subsequently develop into a sale.Content Continues Below

 The information captured in a sales lead varies.
 It could consist of a person's name and email address, or it could provide a broader view of the potential buyer, including information on the potential buyer's role in her company and an anticipated purchasing time frame.
 A company's lead generation efforts and its approach to dealing with leads can significantly affect its success in the marketplace.
 To that end, most organizations try to establish effective practices, spanning the lead generation, qualification and distribution processes.

 Sales lead generation sources

 The process of acquiring sales leads begins with lead generation.
 Lead generation involves marketing-related activities, or lead generators.
 At a basic level, lead generation can be as simple as obtaining referrals from existing customers.
 Companies looking to quickly boost revenue, however, typically adopt other lead generation techniques.
 For example, they may purchase sales lead lists from a lead generation company that maintains a database of business and consumer leads.
 Such lists may be used to conduct direct mail marketing, email marketing or telemarketing campaigns, all of which are forms of direct marketing.